 (v) Strategically integrate biodiversity and health considerations in the post-2020 biodiversity framework and in the development of integrated approaches to health including One Health, Ecohealth and Planetary Health.

-The workshop will bring together nominated representatives from Ministries responsible for biodiversity and those responsible for health across all ASEAN member states, as well as some representatives from Indigenous and local communities in the ASEAN region.
-It will support the implementation of decisions XII/21 and XIII/6 of the Conference of the Parties, by which the Conference of the Parties requested the Executive Secretary to organize, in collaboration with WHO and other relevant organizations, additional capacity-building workshops on the interlinkages between biodiversity and human health, under the joint work programme between the Secretariat and WHO, and will seek to identify elements to be considered for the development of a Regional Strategy on Biodiversity and Health for the ASEAN region.
+The workshop brought together nominated representatives from Ministries responsible for biodiversity and those responsible for health across ASEAN member states.
+It supports the implementation of decisions XII/21 and XIII/6 of the Conference of the Parties, by which the Conference of the Parties requested the Executive Secretary to organize, in collaboration with WHO and other relevant organizations, additional capacity-building workshops on the interlinkages between biodiversity and human health, under the joint work programme between the Secretariat and WHO, and it identified initial elements to be considered for the development of a Regional Plan of Action on Biodiversity and Health to be developed for the ASEAN region.

-- Participants are also encouraged to consult the related COP decision on biodiversity and health adopted at the Thirteenth Conference of the Parties, Decision XIII/6.
+- Participants were also encouraged to consult the related decision on biodiversity and health adopted at the Thirteenth Conference of the Parties Decision XIII/6.

 - The full volume of the State of Knowledge Review, Connecting Global Priorities: Biodiversity and Human Health is available here.